 Use the dashboard to get results for your artform and region

-Survey data from over 23,000 Australian respondents has been aggregated in a freely available dashboard, to assist artists and cultural organisations of all kinds to understand how audiences feel about attending events again.
+Survey data from Australian respondents has been aggregated in a freely available dashboard, to assist artists and cultural organisations.

 Access the dashboard by following the link below and entering the login details provided.
 For guidance on how to use the dashboard, visit the Australian homepage for the dashboard, where you can watch a tour or download a guide.